 - Shoes: Children footwear should have rubber soles and be suitable for running, climbing and jumping.
 For safety reasons, flip-flops, thongs, heels without straps or wedged heels are not permitted.
-(An extra pair of socks and shoes are recommended.) - Sleep- Aids: If your child is over 12 months of age and has a special soft toy or blanket that he/she naps with, it may be brought to the program.
+(An extra pair of socks and shoes are recommended.) - Sleep-Aids: If your child is over 12 months of age and has a special soft toy or blanket that he/she naps with, it may be brought to the program.
 The naptime quiet toy or blanket will be put in the child's cubby and be made available for use during naptime.
-These items will need to be taken home for weekly laundering. - Toys from Home: Toys and equipment from home are only allowed on a special occasion request to supplement or illustrate a theme or concept being discussed.
+These items must be able to fit in child's cubby and will need to be taken home for weekly laundering. - Toys from Home: Toys and equipment from home are only allowed on a special occasion request to supplement or illustrate a theme or concept being discussed.
 Parents will be notified in advance of these requests and what is allowable to bring in.
 CYS programs are not liable for lost or broken items brought from home. - Amber Teething Necklaces: These are NOT allowed in CYS child care settings.
 CYS follows guidance from the American Academy of Pediatrics; found to be a potential strangulation and choking hazard and should not be used in the child care setting.
 Please remove prior to leaving your child with CYS.
 (Including Kids on Site, Hourly Care, & FCC Homes) - Clothing & Jewelry: As a strangulation and choking precaution, children attending a CDC or FCC home (4 weeks to 5 years) may NOT wear coats/clothing with drawstring hoods, mittens/gloves on a string, or any item that could potentially cause strangulation, choking, or other bodily harm to the child wearing it or others.
 The only jewelry allowed is stud style earrings with secured backs.
-Clothing & jewelry that do not meets these guidelines will be removed and placed with the child's personal belongings/bag/cubby.
+Clothing & jewelry that do not meet these guidelines will be removed and placed with the child's personal belongings/bag/cubby. - Diaper Bags & Backpacks: Please ensure for the safety of all children only childcare items are in a child's bag.
+There should be no parent personal items (i.e., medications, snacks, hand creams, etc.)